jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   - **lessor's disposition value** means,—
     (a) for a hire purchase asset, the consideration provided by the lessor under the hire purchase agreement, as determined under the definition of consideration; or
     (b) for a finance lease asset, the consideration provided by the lessor under the finance lease, as determined under the definition of consideration
-  - **lessor's outstanding balance** , for a hire purchase agreement, means the amount calculated using the formula—a – b + cwhere—
+  - **lessor's outstanding balance** , for a hire purchase agreement, means the amount calculated using the formula— a – b + c where—
     (a) is the amount that, on the termination or expiry of the hire purchase agreement, is the net balance due on the agreement, but the costs and expenses referred to in section 31(2)(c) and (d) of the Credit (Repossession) Act 1997 are excluded
     (b) b is an amount that is—
       (i) paid by the lessee (or a person associated with the lessee) to the lessor (or a person associated with the lessor) under the hire purchase agreement; and